nirryde/nirryde.github.io/_posts/2020-10-17-The Problem of t-tests (with Unequal Variances).md

 Yurri Linnik, Statistical Problems with Nuisance Parameters – translated from Russian (1966)

 Delacre, M., Lakens, D., & Leys, C. (2017, February 17).
 Why Psychologists Should by Default Use Welch's t-test Instead of Student's t-test (in press for the International Review of Social Psychology). https://doi.org/10.31219/osf.io/sbp6k

+Graeme D. Ruxton, The unequal variance t-test is an underused alternative to Student's t-test and the Mann–Whitney U test, Behavioral Ecology, Volume 17, Issue 4, July/August 2006, Pages 688–690, https://doi.org/10.1093/beheco/ark016